Andean Wedding Ceremony in Soraypampa surrounded by the Sacred Mountains of Salkantay and Humantay

 • 5 Breakfasts, 4 Lunches, and 4 Dinners

-Our chef prepares the most amazing dishes in the middle of the mountain.
+Our chef prepares the best dishes in the middle of the mountain.
 Our passengers love our food!
 We respect all diets (vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular allergies or restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.

-• Water
+• Water on the Trail

 • Wake up tea